Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Notre Dam Christmas Market| ©Claudia

-One of the great attractions of this Christmas market is its great location: in front of the river that bathes the Notre Dame Cathedral.
+One of the great attractions of this Christmas market is its great location: in front of the river that bathes the Notre Dame cathedral.
 Undoubtedly, an incomparable setting to stroll among the stalls that are installed when the Christmas season arrives.

-The market is installed in a small park from which you can perfectly photograph the medieval towers of the cathedral.
-As in the rest of the markets of this type, the strollers come to taste some of the gastronomic specialties typical of winter in Paris, such as chestnuts and mulled wine.
+The market is installed in a small park from which you can photograph perfectly the medieval towers of the cathedral.
+As in the rest of the markets of this type, strollers come to taste some of the gastronomic specialties typical of winter in Paris, such as chestnuts and mulled wine.

-• Where: Place René Viviani, next to Notre Dame Cathedral
+• Where: Place René Viviani, next to Notre Dame Cathedral.

-• Opening hours: Monday to Thursday from 10:00 to 20:00.
-Fridays, Saturdays and Sundays closed at 21:00.
+• Hours: Monday to Thursday from 10:00 am to 8:00 pm.
+Friday, Saturday and Sunday closes at 21:00.

-3. St Germain des Prés Christmas Market
+3. Christmas market of St Germain des Prés

-St Germain des Prés Christmas Market| ©ParisDiscoveryGuide
+St Germain des Prés flea market| ©ParisDiscoveryGuide

-St Germain des Prés Christmas Market| ©ParisDiscoveryGuide
+St Germain des Prés flea market| ©ParisDiscoveryGuide

 Of course, in the market you can not miss many of the gastronomic specialties of the season that you would find on a guided tour of Paris, so there you can also taste from a delicious chocolate to mulled wine.

-But, without detracting from the market itself, the best thing is undoubtedly the neighborhood in which it is located.
+But, without detracting from the market itself, undoubtedly the best thing is the neighborhood in which it is located.
 It is an area of modern atmosphere in which you can glimpse its past as a reference of the intellectual life of the French capital.

 Thus, walking through this neighborhood means not only to see some interesting monuments, but also to discover great art galleries, small bookstores and several cafes with a totally Parisian style.